 - a closet

-However, on some older homes, the electrical panel may be located on an outside wall of the home.
+However, in some older Minneapolis-St. Paul, MN area homes, the electrical panel may be located on an outside wall of the home.

 Do your home inspection, and hire a qualified electrician.

 You’ve been reading a lot about home electrical panels.
 Now it’s time to learn how to do them!
 But first, you should hire an electrician to do the work for you.

 You need to make sure that the electrician is licensed and gets a permit if required by your local municipality.
 Make sure that the home inspection report is complete and has not been tampered with before purchasing a home.
 It’s also important to make sure that all of the wirings in your home meet code requirements.